-Distribution: On both sides of the Cascades in Washington; Alaska south to the north Cascades of Washington, east to western Alberta, and south in the Rocky Mountains to Montana and Idaho.
+Distribution: Occurring on both sides of the Cascades crest in northern Washington; Alaska to Washington, east to Alberta, Idaho, and Montana.

 Habitat: Wet, gravelly meadows and along streams and ponds at high elevations.

 Perennial with well-developed rhizomes, often forming small mats.

 Leaves all basal, the leaves wedge-shaped to fan-shaped, 10-25 mm. long and nearly as broad, coarsely dentate with 7-9 teeth, with slender petioles of similar length, glabrous or with a few soft, brown hairs.